-Rest/Convalescent Home: A building, which offers personal care (including dressing, eating and health-related care) and shelter for short, intermediate, and long-term durations.
+Residential Care/Rehabilitation/Assisted Living Facility: A building which offers personal care which may include dressing, eating, health-related care and shelter for short, intermediate, and long-term durations.
+[Amended 2025]

-Restaurants: An establishment where food and drink are prepared served and consumed either within the principal building or outside the confines of the restaurant.
+Restaurants: An establishment where food and drink are prepared, served and consumed either within the principal building or outside the confines of the restaurant.
 This does not include drive-thru or drive-in establishments.